paulsinnett/SSAO/README.md

 However, in the normal mapped version, this tilt appears to have gone.

-## Conclusion
+## Hypothesis

 This suggests to me that either the normal maps have been generated incorrectly, encoded incorrectly, decoded incorrectly, or applied incorrectly.

-## Testing the shader
+## Excluding the shader

-To eliminate the possibility of a shader issue I have taken the code provided and patched it into the Unity post process SSAO effect.
-It appears to work correctly without demonstrating the issues noted here.
-In this project I have included an chair and alien model from the asset store as test files.
-Both of these appear to render a decent looking SSAO effect with and without normal maps.
+To eliminate the possibility of a shader error I have taken the code provided and patched it into the Unity post process SSAO effect.
+It appears to work correctly without demonstrating the issues noted.
+In this project I have included a chair and an alien model from the asset store as test files.
+Both of these appear to render a decent looking SSAO effect both with and without normal maps.
+You can use the `SSAO` scene to test this.

 ![image](https://github.com/paulsinnett/SSAO/assets/3679392/cac4d104-4e0d-454c-a270-f269a0370653) ![image](https://github.com/paulsinnett/SSAO/assets/3679392/93563aca-5775-41f7-8407-491623a9b409)

 ![image](https://github.com/paulsinnett/SSAO/assets/3679392/d72d762d-48ce-41b5-98db-5f6823700926) ![image](https://github.com/paulsinnett/SSAO/assets/3679392/2314dd64-f9db-4bb4-a50a-50bfcb01d55a)

+## Conclusion

+I suspect the normal maps are the cause of the issue.
+I would recommend checking known good normal maps and models with the engine to see if the issue was in the creation or application of the normal maps.